reactjs/fr.react.dev/src/content/reference/react/Suspense.md

     year: 1964
   }, {
     id: 3,
-    title: 'A Hard Day\'s Night',
+    title: 'A Hard Day’s Night',
     year: 1964
   }, {
     id: 2,
-    title: 'With Les Beatles',
+    title: 'With The Beatles',
     year: 1963
   }, {
     id: 1,